Industry-specific CRM or General Use CRM: Which to Use in 2022?

 Hospitality

-CRMs for businesses engaged in hospitality services, such as restaurants, event planners, and hotels, provide tools to engage potential customers, schedule reservations or bookings, and manage event-based projects.
-It could also include marketing tools to promote sales through promotions or generate leads through online webforms and advertisements.
+CRMs for businesses in hospitality services, such as restaurants and hotels, provide tools to engage potential customers, schedule reservations, and manage event-based projects.
+They may also include marketing tools to increase sales through promotions or generate leads through online web forms and advertisements.

 CaterZen is a CRM specifically designed for catering and restaurant businesses.
 It lets users manage delivery services through driver tracking, delivery schedule reporting, and the ability to obtain orders through a customizable, online ordering interface.
-It also lets users generate leads through webforms and email campaigns, and design systems for referral generation and loyalty programs.
+It also allows users to generate leads through web forms and email campaigns and design systems for referral generation and loyalty programs.

-While some niche businesses benefit from using general-purpose CRMs, there are others that require highly specialized features due to their industry’s specific processes and workflows, such as hospitality and construction.
+While some niche businesses benefit from using general-purpose CRMs, others require highly specialized features due to their industry’s specific processes and workflows, such as hospitality and construction.

 For example, hospitality CRMs built for restaurant businesses typically offer features like delivery schedule reporting, online order tracking, and management of reservations and bookings.
-Construction CRMs, on the other hand, offer features for proposal building and work order management.
+Construction industry CRMs, on the other hand, provide features for proposal building and work order management.

 Some users belonging to niche industries who mostly use basic lead and contact management tools, pipeline tracking, and email marketing are better off with a general-purpose CRM.
 Unless you require highly specialized features, it’s not a cost-efficient business decision to subscribe to an industry-specific option.
 You may potentially end up not maximizing the niche tools included and would spend more on expensive subscription costs.

 Industry-specific CRMs typically cost more than general-purpose CRMs due to the specialized features they offer.
-A handful of general-purpose CRMs can cost as low as $10 to $15 per user, per month, and already come with robust sales and marketing features.
-Meanwhile, industry-specific CRM costs often start around $25 per user, per month for basic plans and reach enterprise-level pricing depending on the features needed.
+A handful of general-purpose CRMs are free; paid plans can cost as low as $10 per user, per month, and already come with robust sales and marketing features.
+Meanwhile, industry-specific CRM costs often start around $25 per user, per month or more for basic plans and reach enterprise-level pricing based on the features needed.

 Bottom Line

 Industry-specific CRMs offer features extremely helpful for specific types of businesses.
 They address needs and challenges that general-purpose CRMs may not be able to answer, especially those in highly regulated industries.
-However, if your team mostly uses basic, fundamental CRM features, such as lead management and pipeline tracking, then you may be better off with a general-purpose CRM.
+However, if your team mostly uses basic and fundamental CRM features, such as lead management and pipeline tracking, you may be better off with a general-purpose CRM.